OpenDataDSL/website/docs/product/Tutorials/Getting_started_with_ODSL.md

 Getting started with ODSL
 =========================

-Ease your way into programming with ODSL with a simple tutorial that walks through the language basics
+Ease your way into programming in ODSL with a simple tutorial that walks through the language basics

 ## Pre-requisites